kyma-project/cli/docs/user/gen-docs/kyma_alpha_module_pull.md

 # kyma alpha module pull

-Pull a module from a remote repository.
+Pulls a module from a remote repository.

 ## Synopsis

-Pull a module from a remote repository to make it available for installation on the cluster.
+Pulls a module from a remote repository to make it available for installation in the cluster.

 This command downloads module templates and resources from remote repositories, making them available locally for subsequent installation.
 Community modules